-Local landowners participate in a variety of state-funded programs that promote agriculture and resource conservation.
+Finally, local landowners participate in a variety of state-funded programs that promote agriculture and resource conservation.
 These programs include Rural Legacy, Maryland Agricultural Land Preservation Fund, Maryland Environmental Trust, and the locally administered Historic Agriculture Resource Preservation Program.
-Although this program was not funded for several years, funding has been restored and almost 3,000 acres of preservation easements were acquired between 2007 and 2014.
-Along the Potomac River next to Piscataway National Park, the Mount Vernon viewshed has been established as a local land-conservation area.
+Although this program was not funded for several years, funding has been re-established, and almost 3,000 acres of preservation easements were acquired between 2007 and 2014.
+Along the Potomac River adjacent to Piscataway National Park, the Mount Vernon viewshed has been also established as a local land conservation area.
 Development within the viewshed area is scrutinized.
-The National Park Service hold more than 2,300 acres of scenic-land easements on private lands.
+More than 2,300 acres of scenic land easements on private lands are held by the National Park Service.